 Here's the good news: given time, whiplash should heal on its own.
 To help with recovery, you should:

 Ice your neck to reduce pain and swelling as soon as you can after the injury.
 Do it for 20-30 minutes every 3-4 hours for 2-3 days.
-Wrap the ice in a towel or cloth to prevent injury to the skin.
+Wrap the ice in a thin towel or cloth to prevent injury to the skin.

 Take painkillers or other drugs, if recommended by your doctor.
 Non-steroidal anti-inflammatory drugs (NSAIDs), like ibuprofen (Advil, Motrin) or naproxen (Aleve), will help with pain and swelling.
 However, these medicines can have side effects.
 Never use them regularly unless your doctor specifically says you should.
 Check with your doctor before taking them if you take other medicines or have any medical problems.
 If over the counter medications do not work, prescription painkillers and muscle relaxants may be necessary.

 Use a neck brace or collar to add support, if your doctor recommends it.
 However, they are not recommended for long-term use, because they can actually weaken the muscles in your neck.